 How Referral Tracking Works

-- Unique referral links: Each referrer gets a personalized URL that tracks clicks and sign-ups.
-The simplest method and the baseline for any program.
+- Unique referral links: Each referrer also gets a personalized URL for the cases where they do share online.
+Tracks clicks and inquiries automatically.

-- Referral codes: Alphanumeric codes the referred prospect enters during sign-up.
-Works as a fallback when cookies are blocked and gives the referrer something tangible to share in conversations.
+- Referral codes: An alphanumeric code the referred prospect mentions when they reach out.
+Works as a fallback and gives the referrer something tangible to pass along in conversation.

-For B2B programs, you need longer attribution windows than B2C.
-A 7-day cookie that works for an impulse consumer purchase is useless when your sales cycle is 45 days.
-Set your cookie window to at least 30 days, ideally 60.
-And implement server-side tracking as your source of truth — browser-based tracking is increasingly unreliable with privacy changes and ad blockers.
+MSPs need longer attribution windows than consumer programs.
+A 7-day window that works for an impulse purchase is useless when your sales cycle is 45 days.
+Give a logged referral at least 30 days, ideally 60, to convert before it expires.
+And treat your CRM as the source of truth — a referral that was made by phone or over coffee still needs to be captured the moment it happens.
 Learn more about multi-channel tracking infrastructure and referral analytics that handle these challenges.

 Preventing Referral Fraud

 Every referral program attracts abuse.
 The question isn't whether someone will try to game your program — it's whether you've built defenses before they do.
-The three most common forms of referral fraud in B2B:
+The three most common forms of referral fraud for service businesses:

-- Self-referrals: A customer creates a second account using a different email and refers themselves.
+- Self-referrals: A client refers themselves or a related entity under a different name to collect a reward.
 The most common form of abuse.

 - Referral farming: Organized groups that systematically exploit referral rewards through coordinated fake activity.